rvanschenck/rvanschenck.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Reed Van Schenck is Assistant Professor in the Department of Marketing and Communication at IE University in Madrid.
+They received their PhD in Communication from the University of Pittsburgh.

 ### About My Research ###